lukehollis/llm-urban-simulations/README.md

 Agents use a combination of:

 * Reinforcement learning policy for immediate reactions to environment changes
-* Language model reflection for longer-term transportation planning
+* Slower language model reflection for longer-term transportation planning
 * Historical behavior patterns that influence future choices